 But she said "at last the man responsible for the cruel murder of our darling daughter" had been brought to justice.

 Bellfield had also faced a charge of attempting to abduct Rachel Cowles, who is now 21, but the jury was discharged and there will be no retrial.

 Defence lawyers cited an "avalanche of adverse publicity" following Bellfield's conviction on Thursday for murdering Milly.

 Attorney General Dominic Grieve QC is to consider whether there has been any possible contempt of court.

-Speaking outside court Ms Cowles said she was hurt and angry by what she called media coverage which had "robbed her of justice".'Grotesque and distressing'
+Speaking outside court Ms Cowles said she was hurt and angry by what she called media coverage which had "robbed her of justice".